Barrhead: Transport

 Barrhead is accessible via Junction 2 (Pollok) or Junction 3 (Darnley) of the M77 motorway.

 Local bus services, McGill's Bus Services, travel from Barrhead to Glasgow, Paisley, Neilston, and Newton Mearns.

 Barrhead railway station, which serves the town, is on the Glasgow South Western Line.
 Trains from Barrhead run north-east to Glasgow Central and south to Kilmarnock, Stranraer, and Carlisle.
+However a new train station, Balgray railway station is set to open in Spring 2026, to serve the south of Barrhead.

 At the beginning of the 20th century, several railway lines ran through Barrhead to accommodate the town's manufacturing industries: the Glasgow Barrhead and Neilston Direct Railway and the Glasgow and Kilmarnock Joint Railway, which merged to become the Glasgow, Barrhead and Kilmarnock Joint Railway; the Glasgow & South Western Railway, which built Barrhead Central railway station as the terminus of its short-lived Barrhead branch; and the Caledonian Railway.
-Evidence of these lines can still be seen within the town, including two standalone sections of railway viaduct, one near the Tesco store and the other now carrying a footpath between Springhill Road and the Woodside Park in Upper Auchenback (known locally as the Jerries).
+Evidence of these lines can still be seen within the town, including two standalone sections of railway viaduct, one near the Tesco store and the other now carrying a footpath between Springhill Road and the Woodside Park in Upper Auchenback (known locally as the Jerry Park).

 Barrhead was formerly served by routes 14 and 28 of the once extensive Glasgow Corporation Tramways system.
 Trams ran from Barrhead to Glasgow and Paisley.
 Glasgow tram service 14 was once the longest in Great Britain, running from Milngavie on the far north-western edge of Greater Glasgow, through the city centre and then through Thornliebank, Spiersbridge, Barrhead and Paisley to reach Renfrew Ferry on the south side of the Clyde.
 Tramway services in Paisley and Barrhead were withdrawn in 1957; the entire system was dismantled by September 1962.

+Future

+A new railway station, Balgray railway station, to the south of Barrhead, has finished the planning stage and construction has started and is on track to be finished and opened in spring 2026.